You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because the phrase doesn’t involve literally putting one’s ear to the ground; it’s a figurative expression.
-The phrase uses metaphorical language, where the "ear to the ground" represents attentiveness or being in tune with current events, not a literal action.
+The idiom uses metaphorical language, where the "ear to the ground" represents attentiveness or being in tune with current events, not a literal action.

 Origin: